toradex/moses/clients/python/docs/ApplicationsApi.md

 # **application_reseal**
 > application_reseal(application_id)

-Cleans id and keys for git repo uploading
+Clean id and keys from application configuration

-This operation make the application no longer valid, but allow you to upload it to a git repo from where it can be cloned/forked re-generating new ids every time, avoiding that all clones share the same id/keys.
+This operation make the application no longer valid, but allow you to upload it to a git repo from where it can be cloned/forked.
+Id and keys will be re-generated on next re-opening of the application, leading to different names for the images etc.

 ### Example